 Pity those junketeers & 1981 protesters didn't question why so many 1 000s more people were killed in post apartheid SA than during apartheid.
 (Never mind rapes & other crimes).
 The latest SAPS report recorded 18 793 murders in 2004/5 & 16 259 murders in 2012/13.
 16 259 murders in one year!
-Anyone who thought ANC's post apartheid SA was safer than Nationalists' apartheid SA was mad.
-In apartheid days, murders were divided into political killings (whatever that meant?) & criminal murders.
+During apartheid, murders were divided into political killings (whatever that meant?) & criminal murders.
 Nowadays it was just criminal murders.
 While SA killings continued, self promoting Kiwis congratulated themselves on their 1981 Springbok rugby tour protests.

-As for the black deaf-signer hobnobbing with junketeer politicians at Mandela's memorial, he was an example of post apartheid, mad, black, affirmative action.
-Like the schizophrenic, black, deaf-signer, signing gibberish & jabbering about angels, we'd endured many apartheid, mad, white affirmative actions, jabbering apartheid & pseudo religious rubbish - Verwoerd, Vorster, Botha, DeKlerk, Treurnicht, Hertzog, Vlok, Malan, Terreblanche...
+As for the SA black, deaf-signer, hobnobbing with junketeer politicians at Mandela's memorial, he was an example of post apartheid, black, affirmative action.
+Like the schizophrenic, black, deaf-signer, signing gibberish & jabbering about angels, we'd endured many apartheid, white affirmative actions, jabbering apartheid & pseudo religious rubbish - Verwoerd, Vorster, Botha, DeKlerk, Treurnicht, Hertzog, Vlok, Malan, Terreblanche...

-Despite Mandela's memorial junket, Minto hadn't protested NZ govt's apartheid forced in Canterbury over the last 3 quake years:
+Despite Mandela's memorial junket, Minto hadn't protested NZ govt's apartheid forced on Christchurch over the last 3 quake years:

-- Like apartheid SA, NZ govt's biggest apartheid disaster was housing.
+- Like apartheid SA, NZ National govt's biggest apartheid disaster was housing.
 After quakes, state & Council housing was closed & boarded up, tenants dumped elsewhere.
-There were many such boarded housing in Sumner, New Brighton, CBD, Avonside... where I'd wandered & snapped pics.
+There were many such boarded housing in Sumner, New Brighton, CBD, Avonside... where I'd wandered, snapping pics.

 - Demolition of property rights by CERA's red zoning 1 000s of residential properties along riversides & on the Port Hills & scores of commercial properties in the CBD Frame, with the threat of forced acquisition should property owners not comply.
-The few housing developments on Christchurch fringes failed to replace red zone housing which CERA demolished.
-Apartheid SA demolished property rights too.
+A few housing developments on Christchurch fringes had so far failed to replace red zone housing which CERA demolished.
 Then there were 1 000s of quake damaged houses still needing repairs or rebuilds.
+Apartheid SA had demolished property rights too.

 The Press December 12 reported: